Solar power in India: Rural electrification

 The lack of an electricity infrastructure is a hurdle to rural India's development.
 India's power grid is under-developed, with large groups of people still living off the grid.
 In 2004, about 80,000 of the nation's villages still did not have electricity, 18,000 out of them could not be electrified by extending the conventional grid due to inconvenience.
 A target of electrifying 5,000 such villages was set for the 2002–2007 Five-Year Plan.
 By 2004 more than 2,700 villages and hamlets were electrified, primarily with solar photovoltaic systems.
 The development of inexpensive solar technology is considered a potential alternative, providing an electricity infrastructure consisting of a network of local-grid clusters with distributed electricity generation.
 It could bypass (or relieve) expensive, long-distance, centralised power-delivery systems, bringing inexpensive electricity to large groups of people.
-In Rajasthan during Financial Year 2016–17, 91 villages have been electrified with a solar standalone system and over 6,200 households have received a 100W solar home-lighting system.
+In Rajasthan during Financial Year 2016–17, 91 villages have been electrified with a solar standalone system and over 6,200 households have received a 100 W solar home-lighting system.

-India has sold or distributed about 1.2 million solar home-lighting systems and 3.2 million solar lanterns, and has been ranked the top Asian market for solar off-grid products.
+India has sold or distributed about 12 lakh (1.2 million) solar home-lighting systems and 32 lakh (3.2 million) solar lanterns, and has been ranked the top Asian market for solar off-grid products.

 Lamps and lighting

 By 2012, a total of 4,600,000 solar lanterns and 861,654 solar-powered home lights were installed.
 Typically replacing kerosene lamps, they can be purchased for the cost of a few months' worth of kerosene with a small loan.
 The Ministry of New and Renewable Energy is offering a 30- to 40-percent subsidy of the cost of lanterns, home lights and small systems (up to 210 Wp).
-Twenty million solar lamps are expected by 2022.
+2 crore (20 million) solar lamps are expected by 2022.